byTheInK/Easier-Arch/README.md

 ## Writing the ISO image to a USB
 After installing we have to write this ISO file in to a USB.
 I am going to recommend Ventoy for this.
 You can download this from the [offical Ventoy website](https://www.ventoy.net/en/download.html).
 After opening Ventoy you will see a menu.
 First select the USB device that you want to write the ISO file.
 After selecting click install and it will start installing.

-After installing Ventoy you can create a new folder in that disk and you can name it something like Linux.

 > [!CAUTION]
 > This will erase the USB disk.

+After installing Ventoy you can create a new folder in that disk and you can name it something like Linux.
+Now we can move the ISO file to that folder.

-## Opening the
+## Opening Arch Linux
+You first have to enter to the BIOS.
+This process depends on your system.
+If you don't know how you can search how to do it.
+When you enter to the BIOS menu you have to select an option called something like live boot.
+You have to select that USB disk.
+A Ventoy menu will pop up.
+From there select Arch Linux.
+When you enter, you have to wait few seconds.